ajavierfc/livestream-companion/README.md

 ```

 3. **Build and Deploy the UI**:
 Before building the Go application, you need to build and deploy the UI.
-Follow these steps:
+Follow these steps (go 1.22.3, node v16.20.2):
 - Enter the UI folder:
 ```bash
 cd mui/livestream-companion-ui/